 UPDATE: JAN 2020

-It is worth taking note that veterinary bodies are also making their position more clear on CBD.
+It is worth making note of what veterinary bodies are also making their position clear on CBD.
 One of the largest in the UK is the The Veterinary Medicines Directorate (VMD).
 They are are the regulators for the manufacture, sale and use of veterinary medicines in the UK.
 A few months ago the VMD released a statement where they declared that CBD can only be used in veterinary medicine i.e. approved and used by a qualified vet.
-The fact that they are attempting to regulate the product suggests they are in agreement regarding the potential therapeutic utility of cannabinoids for pets BUT it does mean that owners using CBD without their vets approval risk going against their advice; the ramifications of this are not yet clear e.g. is your insurance affected if your vet finds you have been using CBD with your dog?
+The fact that they are attempting to regulate the product suggests they are in agreement regarding the potential therapeutic utility of cannabinoids for pets BUT it does mean that owners using CBD without their vets approval risk going against their advice; the ramifications of this are not yet clear e.g. is your insurance affected if your vet finds you have been using CBD with your dog.

 There are thousands of pet owners in the UK using CBD to help their animals especially in the case of ill or old animals.
-CBD appears to not only be a useful training tool due to the calming effect but also seems to improve the quality of life of animals that suffer from chronic issues like arthritis; similar to humans.
+CBD appears to not only be a useful training tool due to the calming effect but also seems to improve the quality of life if animals that suffer from chronic issues like arthritis; similar to humans.
 Most of this evidence is anecdotal – reported by experienced trainers or owners how have seen (what they consider) successful use of CBD with their animals.